-CODE OF ETHICS, POLICY STATEMENT AND RULES OF MR GAY WORLD SOUTHERN AFRICA
+CODE OF ETHICS, POLICY STATEMENT AND RULES OF MR GAY WORLD SOUTH AFRICA

-By signing up for the Mr Gay World Southern Africa competition all delegates fully acknowledge the following rules and agree to behave accordingly to this code of ethics:
+By signing up for the Mr Gay World South Africa competition all delegates fully acknowledge the following rules and agree to behave accordingly to this code of ethics:

-Mr Gay World Southern Africa is a non-profit, independent and non-political competition and organization.
+Mr Gay World South Africa is a non-profit, independent and non-political competition and organization.

 The contestants, entrants possess many qualities.
 The winner will have a unique combination of looks, charm, intellect, confidence, awareness and self-esteem.